manishaaa1103/TamilNadu-Healthcare-Analysis/README.md

 ## What I Learned
 This was my first end-to-end data analysis project.
 I got hands-on experience with the full data pipeline — from raw data cleaning in Python all the way to building interactive dashboards in Power BI.
-The most interesting part was seeing how much the numbers varied across hospitals and finding hospitals that grew by over 400% in just 5 years. interesting part was seeing how much the numbers varied across hospitals and finding hospitals that grew by over 400% in just 5 years.
+The most interesting part was seeing how much the numbers varied across hospitals and finding hospitals that grew by over 400% in just 5 years.